FlinkAige/flon-core/docs/02_cleos/02_how-to-guides/how-to-submit-a-transaction.md

 * You can also create a JSON snippet that uses clear text JSON for `data` field.

 [[info]]
-| Be aware that if a clear text `data` field is used, cleos need to fetch copies of required ABIs using `funode` API.
-That operation has a performance overhead on `funode`
+| Be aware that if a clear text `data` field is used, cleos need to fetch copies of required ABIs using `funod` API.
+That operation has a performance overhead on `funod`

 ```JSON
 {